Gretna woman 'out in the trenches' with her tree company

 Nakai's fascination with trees isn’t just limited to her business.
 She’s also a member of the Gretna city tree board, and wrote and was awarded NRD grants to see that more trees are being planted where she lives.

-Trees increase property values, provide shade to cut energy usage, supply oxygen and habitat for wildlife and help save turf from the blistering Nebraska sun.
+Trees increase the value of your property, provide shade to cut energy usage, supply oxygen and habitat for wildlife and help save turf from the blistering Nebraska sun.

 Nakai’s focus on community follows the example set by her parents, Dave and Linda Dunlap.
 She started early — she jokes that she had a long list of volunteer activities at Bellevue West before going to Peru State for college.